New research to assess extent of coronavirus infection in children and teenagers

 The researchers, led by Professor Matthew Snape, will identify the proportion of children and teenagers who had symptoms of COVID-19 and what proportion are likely to have immunity against the virus.
 It will also determine how many children have not yet been infected and may remain susceptible when lockdown measures are relaxed.

 These data can then be used in mathematical models of the circulation of SARS-CoV-2 and the expected severity and duration of the current outbreak.

-The multi-site What’s the STORY project is an ongoing research study led by Oxford Vaccine Group, in collaboration with Public Health England and a network of clinical sites in Bradford, Bristol, Leeds, Manchester, Sheffield, Southampton and London.
+The multi-site What’s the STORY project is an ongoing research study led by Oxford Vaccine Group, in collaboration with Public Health England and a network of clinical sites in Bradford, Bristol, Leeds, Manchester, Sheffield, Southampton, London, Plymouth and Nottingham.

 The project was set up in 2019 as a pilot surveillance programme to review a new method of monitoring how well the UK immunisation programme is working.
 The research has now been adapted to track an additional 1200 children and teenagers for the duration of the COVID-19 outbreak.

 Professor Matthew Snape said: "One of the many unknown with the current coronavirus outbreak is how many children are being infected and potentially passing on infection to others.
 Understanding this is vital to understanding how to manage the outbreak response, including decisions about when to re-open schools.